 This course proposes advanced topics of digital logic with emphasis on the design of digital circuits.
-It includes the following topics: Hardware Description Languages (HDL) HDL-Based Digital Design, VHDL Hardware Description Language, Combinational Logic Design Practices, Sequential Logic Design Principles, Sequential Logic Design Practices, Memory, CPLDs, FPGAs, Complex Programmable Logic Devices.
-Design with VHDL.
-By the end of the course the student will be able to design, simulate, build, and debug complex combinational and sequential digital circuits based on an abstract functional specification.
+It includes the following topics: Hardware Description Languages (HDL) HDL-Based Digital Design, VHDL

+Hardware Description Language, Combinational Logic Design Practices, Sequential Logic Design and debug complex combinational and sequential digital circuits based on an abstract functional specification.
 The student will also understand the basic internal workings of the central processing unit of a computer and its interface with memory and input/output subsystems.
 Prerequisite: ENG-210